josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇦🇮_anguilla.md

 This is incorrect.

-Anguilla is not a starter island for men with map feelings.

-It is a real Caribbean society with its own history, local government, constitutional relationship with Britain, economic pressures, culture, ecology, and strong evidence that people living on islands may have opinions about how they are governed.
+Anguilla is a real Caribbean society with its own history, local government, constitutional relationship with Britain, political memory, economic pressures, culture, ecology, and very clear evidence that people living on islands may have opinions about how they are governed.

 Contestants must therefore slow down, stop pointing at the map, and send a proper postcard.